victorli2002/SportsBettingDSL/README.md

 ```

 Alternatively, use a real backend with an API key from TheOddsAPI, or load a historical snapshot of them.
+You can use `print(SPORTSBOOKS)` in order to see which sportsbooks are currently available.
 ```
+# historical snapshot
 draftkings = SportsBook('draftkings')

+# using api key
+import os
+from getpass import getpass

+os.environ["API_KEY"] = getpass("Enter your The Odds API key: ")
+fanduel = SportsBook('FanDuel', 'TheOddsAPI')

+# Alternatively, obtain the backends first before getting the Sportbook.

+backends = TheOdds()
+bovada = SportsBook('Bovada', backends)
 ```

 ### Fixtures